 What form(s) does this medication come in?

-Each yellow coloured, oval shape, biconvex, enteric-coated tablet, plain on one side and "96" printed with brown ink on the other side contains pantoprazole 20 mg.
+Each yellow, oval, biconvex, enteric-coated tablet, plain on one side and "96" printed with brown ink on the other side contains 20 mg of pantoprazole.
 Nonmedicinal ingredients: calcium stearate, crospovidone, ferric oxide yellow, hydroxy propyl cellulose, hypromellose, mannitol, methacrylicacid-ethylacrylate copolymer (1:1) dispersion 30%, propylene glycol, purified water, sodium carbonate anhydrous, talc, titanium dioxide, and triethyl citrate.
 Brown ink: shellac glaze ˜45% (20% esterified) in ethanol, N-butyl alcohol, isopropyl alcohol, iron oxide black, iron oxide red, propylene glycol, iron oxide yellow, and ammonium hydroxide 28%.

-Each yellow coloured, oval shape, biconvex, enteric-coated tablet, plain on one side and "1097" printed with brown ink on the other side contains pantoprazole 40 mg.
+Each yellow, oval, biconvex, enteric-coated tablet, plain on one side and "1097" printed with brown ink on the other side contains 40 mg of pantoprazole.
 Nonmedicinal ingredients: calcium stearate, crospovidone, ferric oxide yellow, hydroxy propyl cellulose, hypromellose, mannitol, methacrylicacid-ethylacrylate copolymer (1:1) dispersion 30%, propylene glycol, purified water, sodium carbonate anhydrous, talc, titanium dioxide, and triethyl citrate.
 Brown ink: shellac glaze ˜45% (20% esterified) in ethanol, N-butyl alcohol, isopropyl alcohol, iron oxide black, iron oxide red, propylene glycol, iron oxide yellow, and ammonium hydroxide 28%.

 How should I use this medication?